CartoDB/crankshaft/doc/21_gwr.md

 ### Geographically weighted regression model estimation

-Similar to the prediction-based GWR, this analysis generates the model coefficients for a spatially-varying regression.
-The model coefficients, along with their respective statistics, allow one to make inferences or describe a dependent variable based on the independent variables that make up the model.
+This analysis generates the model coefficients for a geographically weighted, spatially-varying regression.
+The model coefficients, along with their respective statistics, allow one to make inferences or describe a dependent variable based on a set of independent variables.
+Similar to traditional linear regression, GWR takes a linear combination of independent variables and a known dependent variable to estimate an optimal set of coefficients.
+The model coefficients are spatially varying (controlled by the `bandwidth` and `fixed` parameters), so that the model output is allowed to vary from geometry to geometry.
+This allows GWR to capture non-stationarity -- that is, how local processes vary over space.
+In contrast, coefficients obtained from estimating a traditional linear regression model assume that processes are constant over space.

 #### Arguments